 The Board of Directors maintains an Audit Committee comprised of four Directors.
-The Board of Directors and the Audit Committee believe that the Audit Committee's current member composition satisfies the rule of the New York Stock Exchange ("NYSE") that governs audit committee composition, including the requirement that audit committee members all be "Independent Directors" as that term is defined by Section 303.01(B)(2)(a), and the additional requirements imposed by Section 303.01(B)(3) of the current NYSE Listing Standards.
+The Board of Directors and the Audit Committee believe that the Audit Committee's current member composition satisfies the rule of the New York Stock Exchange ("NYSE") that governs audit committee composition, including the requirement that audit committee members all be "Independent Directors" as that term is defined by Sections 303A.02 and 303A.06 of the current NYSE Listing Standards.